TadiT7/treble_experimentations_wiki/Frequently-Asked-Questions-(FAQ).md

 ### Why do the latest GSI packages have xz file extension?
 How to install it?

 Starting from v19 (2018-06-03), releases are now compressed with xz.
 Uncompress before flashing.

-***
-### How to magisk root AOSP Android 11 GSI ?

-> Warning !
-Dont try this if you're an someone who don't know how to recover from a bricked device

-Guide to get magisk root working on @phhusson android 11 gsi

-1. install termux
-2. enter su
-3. enter echo $PATH
-4. copy the output path and paste inside init.environ.rc inside #root directory in the format "export PATH \<that path\>" (Use a files manager like Mixplorer or anything which can rw root) (ensure that you've atleast 15 MB free space on /root)
-5. if there's no sbin folder inside root , create one
-6. flash magisk 21.x and reboot
-7. you'll see magisk 21.x is installed
-8. update magisk manager to 22.0 from 21.x manager , then using newer manager , update magisk to 22.0 using direct method

-Bingo!
-this page will be updated soon with more...